Solar Panel Lent Appeal

 It is possible that in this way we could raise around £900 towards the necessary target which is just over £2000.
 As a school we have already raised £560 towards this and we hope that our families will be able to contribute even more to get us to our target quickly.
 We would love to be able to instruct our friends in Uganda to begin installing these panels as soon as possible.

-If you would like to gift aid your donation, giving 25% more at no cost to yourself, please let the school office know.
+If you would like to gift aid your donation, giving 25% more at no cost to yourself, click on the link below.
+Please make sure you add information in the message section that it is to go to the Solar Panel Appeal.

 Thank you to everyone who came along to our Uganda evening.